FSV-Venom/wallpaper-changer/README.md

 ## Setup
 This script is made for MacOS, so if you want a windows version, you will have to change parts of this file on your own.

-On the second line after the shebang and while loop, you will find a variable.
+On the second line, after the shebang and while loop, you will find a variable.
 Change the variable to the path of your desired wallpaper image.

 ```bash
 #!/bin/bash